Jeffreyjose29/Jeffreyjose29/README.md

 I have a particular interest in time series analysis/modelling and geospatial analysis.
 This includes many work with <a href="https://www.esri.com/en-us/arcgis/about-arcgis/overview" target="_blank">ESRI ArcGIS</a> and <a href="https://kepler.gl/" target="_blank">Kepler.gl</a> for showcasing prediction based results.
 I am a firm believer that an optimal use of data is one of the primary factors to the success of a business or organization. &nbsp;&nbsp;

 Please reach out if you are interested in working with me on any projects!
-I am always happy to contribute! 😊</p>
+I am always happy to contribute! 😊&nbsp;&nbsp;

+* 🎯 I'm currently focusing on: Building Concents Model Optimization for a New Zealand organziation. 🇳🇿👨‍💼</p>

 <br>
 <p align="center">